jlchmura/lpc-language-server/README.md

 Syntax highlighting is based on the [LPC Language](https://marketplace.visualstudio.com/items?itemName=undeadfish.vscode-lpc-lang) VS Code extension by Gwenn Reece, adjusted for LDMud.

 Original inspiration for the structure of this project came from Mike Lischke's [ANTLR4 grammar syntax support](https://marketplace.visualstudio.com/items?itemName=mike-lischke.vscode-antlr4).
+This language server would not have been possible without Mike's work on the ANTLR4-ng package.

 Many thanks for the fellow MUD admins, wizards, and LPC aficionados in the LPC Discord for their inspiration.

+## Contact / Feature Requests / Bugs

+Feedback welcome.
+You can open an issue in the [lpc-language-server repo](https://github.com/jlchmura/lpc-language-server/issues).
+Otherwise, you can usually find me on the LPC Discord or idling on [Infinity Mud](https://infinitymud.com/).